[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 Here too, I used Gemini's "Canvas" mode.

-1. Creating notebooks and adding sources
+1. Creating a notebook and adding sources

 2. Using the chat function to ask questions